pin

 What community is not included amongst those of Georgian Bay?

-Owen Sound Sudbury Thunderbay Wasaga Beach
+Thunderbay Wasaga Beach Owen Sound Sudbury

 The Georgian Bay Biosphere Reserve comprises the largest island archipelago of the North American Great Lakes.
 Known locally as ‘The Thirty Thousand Islands’, it consists of a complex association of bays, inlets, sounds, islands and shoals lying along the edge of the Canadian Shield bedrock, whose low lying hills and ridges characterize the adjacent mainland.
 This topography supports a rich mosaic of forests, wetlands and rocky habitat types with associated biodiversity.
 It is also noted for its extraordinary scenic views which attract large numbers of summer residents, cruising boaters and seasonal visitors.